Mentors are everywhere, if we but know where to look.

 In our quest for growth, progress, and success, we have this latent desire for someone who will take us under their wing and co-pilot our journey from the mailroom to the corner office.
 Or, more realistically, we imagine a relationship with a mentor who meets with us once or twice a month over a long period of time and imparts wisdom like a college professor working through a syllabus.

 It doesn’t work that way.
-We are the pilots and navigators of our own success.
+We are the pilots and navigators of our own careers.

-The good news is that there are plenty of people out there willing to help us along the way if we but know what to ask for.
-To find a mentor, start by developing a self awareness of what you need to learn next.
+The good news is that there are plenty of people out there willing to help us along our path if we but know what to ask for.
+To find a mentor, start by developing a self awareness of what you want to learn next.
 This is the key.
 You must have a sense of what you are ready for and what you want to learn.

 Wrap up with the granddaddy of all mentor questions: “What would you do if you were in my situation?”

 And then keep in touch.
 Schedule ongoing meetings with this mentor as long as they continue to be helpful.
 Be sure to reciprocate in any way that you can.
 You know people and things that could help them be successful as well.
 Success is a team sport.
 We all get to play.

 - Develop an awareness of what you need to learn.
 If you are stuck, working with a coach might be a good place to start.